 Anyone 18 years of age or older who can squat, stand, bend, lift and twist for long periods of time can volunteer.
 Youth 12-17 are welcome to participate with a signed waiver (see How to prepare).
 Youth under 12 years of age cannot volunteer at OHS.

-Group volunteer sessions are generally available Wednesdays through Sundays from 10 am–3 pm.
+Group volunteer sessions are generally available daily from 10 am–3 pm depending on staff availability to lead projects.
 OHS has limited availability for groups of this size, and can only accommodate approximately four to eight large groups yearly depending on organizational needs.

 Visits are 3-4 hours in length and begin with a 45-minute training/tour that includes information on the shelter and volunteer activities.
 After training, the volunteer session includes approximately 2-3 hours of work on our dog walking path or grounds.